cameronstackhouse/exploring-the-design-space-of-artificial-life/README.md

 ## How to use

 ### Installation
+To use the physics simulation to run voxcraft-sim you MUST have an Nvidia GPU alongside an installation of [CUDA 10.1](https://developer.nvidia.com/cuda-10.1-download-archive-base).

 Install all python requirements:

     pip install -r requirements

-Install voxcraft-sim for xenobot simulations following the instructuons for local installation specified on the Github:
+Install voxcraft-sim for xenobot simulations following the instructions for local installation specified on the Github:

     https://github.com/voxcraft/voxcraft-sim